-A group of researchers from Monash University and Hasanuddin University in Indonesia found that
+A team of researchers from Monash University and Hasanuddin University in Indonesia found that

-It turned out that during the rainy season 80%sensors recorded a temperature that was above the set health thresholds.
-At this temperature and humidity, conditions are believed to have an adverse effect on human health.
-In several cases, the sensors recorded temperatures that represent the upper limit of human survival.
+It turned out that during the rainy season 80%sensors recorded temperatures that were above established health thresholds.
+At this temperature and humidity conditions, conditions are believed to have adverse effects on human health.
+In several cases, sensors recorded temperatures that represent the upper limit of human survival.

 Millions of people living in many parts of the worldalready live in heat conditions that are harmful to their health.
 Many of them are actively engaged in manual labor in order to survive.
 The authors of the work noted that conditions in such places will worsen as the planet continues to heat up.